aws-samples/aws-online-data-migration-workshop/module4/README.md

 At the end of this task you should now have:

-• Created your SFTP endopoint • Made a note of your servers endpoint
+• Created your SFTP endopoint
+• Noted down the name of your AWS Transfer for SFTP server endpoint

 <br/><br/>